ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Mark gameplay view frame in StaticView
 - [ ] What should I do with the opened menu space?
 - [x] Fix sliding island positions (not centered around centerX and centerY?)
+- [x] Add level parameter which isolates deviceMotion.gravity general use and application to player’s gravity
+- [x] Use new parameter for level 19
+- [ ] Create new rotation indicator: rotation; not gravityRotation
+- [ ] Add coins to areas in levels that are difficult to reach, though not necessary to continue?
+What would the coins do, then, if anything?
+- [x] Add sliding items (move according to a dock island’s velocity)